LPTrGiang/fcj-workshop-template-main--1-/content/5-Workshop/5.4-S3-onprem/5.4.1-prepare/_index.md

 #### Update on-premise private route table

+The stack may take several minutes to deploy.
+You may proceed to the next step without waiting for completion.

+---

+#### Update the on-premises private route table

-This workshop uses a strongSwan VPN running on an EC2 instance to simulate connectivty between an on-premises datacenter and the AWS cloud.
-Most of the required components are provisioned before your start.
-To finalize the VPN configuration, you will modify the "VPC On-prem" routing table to direct traffic destined for the cloud to the strongSwan VPN instance.
+This workshop uses a **strongSwan VPN** running on an EC2 instance to simulate connectivity between an on-premises datacenter and the AWS Cloud.
+Most components are pre-provisioned, but to finalize the configuration you must update the **VPC On-prem** route table so that traffic destined for the cloud is routed through the strongSwan VPN instance.

-1. Open the Amazon EC2 console
+1. Open the **Amazon EC2 console**.

-2. Select the instance named infra-vpngw-test.
-From the Details tab, copy the Instance ID and paste this into your text editor
+2. Select the instance named **infra-vpngw-test**.
+   On the *Details* tab, copy the **Instance ID** and paste it into a text editor for later reference.

 ![ec2 id](/images/5-Workshop/5.4-S3-onprem/ec2-onprem-id.png)